Feinstein’s opponent seizes on her role in Kavanaugh fight

 “That was a valuable piece of info that you could have kept the confidentiality and kept her privacy and still dealt with the issue at hand,” he said in a Monday interview.

-He said he would’ve shared the letter with fellow Democrats on the Judiciary Committee while redacting identifying information and that Feinstein should have asked Kavanaugh about his character during hearings.
+He said that he would have shared the letter with fellow Democrats on the Judiciary Committee while redacting identifying information and that Feinstein should have asked Kavanaugh about his character during hearings.

 Feinstein, who has been backed by several fellow Senate Democrats, said Tuesday she was honoring Ford’s request to keep the information confidential.

-Feinstein faces a fellow Democrat in November because of California’s unique primary system that sends the two highest vote getters to the general election regardless of party.
-As one of California’s best known politicians and one with deep pockets, Feinstein has kept de Leon’s challenge at bay even as he’s sought to paint her as too deferential to President Donald Trump.
-On Tuesday, he released an online advertisement linking Feinstein’s language about undocumented immigrants in the 1990s to Trump’s rhetoric today.
+Feinstein faces a fellow Democrat in November because of California’s unusual primary system that sends the two highest vote-getters to the general election regardless of party.
+As one of California’s best-known politicians and one with deep pockets, Feinstein has kept de Leon’s challenge at bay even as he’s sought to paint her as too deferential to President Donald Trump.
+On Tuesday, he released an online advertisement linking Feinstein’s language in the 1990s about immigrants in the country illegally to Trump’s rhetoric today.

 But his criticism on the Kavanaugh issue, made in statements, interviews and even a fundraising appeal, doesn’t come without risk.